Michael A Rizzotti

 labor vs industrialist

 Although the Catholic Church imposed on its believers a stoic acceptance of the political reality of the British rule, it nevertheless fought any form of assimilation.
 While the Church was preaching a passive submission to the English rule, it maintained a strong sense of cultural identity.
 Since the Conquest of 1760, the Church had promoted among its faithful the urgency of its collective survival.
-Under its guidance the people were kept together by two things: la langue et la foi; eg, the French language and faith.
+Under its guidance the people were kept together by two things: la langue et la foi; eg, the French language and catholic faith.
 Both were instruments of social unity and a barrier against foreign intrusion.
 They became the two main vehicles for social integration.
 They were the two major components of contemporary nationalism.

 Language and a desire for emancipation have been vital forces behind the renewal of nationalism that began in the nineteen sixties.
 As the nationalist movement began to spread, the Quebec society underwent rapid cultural changes.
-The Quebec people perceived themselves as “other” and “apart” from the rest of Canada.
-It is this perceived sense of distinctness that allowed the “separatists” to make political headway among le peuple québécois.
+The Quebec people perceived themselves as other and apart from the rest of Canada.
+It is this perceived sense of distinctness that allowed the separatists to make political headway among le peuple québécois.

 Simultaneously, from the late fifties and throughout the sixties, television took center stage in a majority of homes.
 People indiscriminately plugged into the power of its message.
 TV began to shatter the mold of the insular mind as it opened a window to the outside world.
 Inadvertently, this medium began to challenge the old religious and cultural models by the power of its images.
 Its mass appeal precipitated even further the secularization of society.
 The images presented on TV eventually supplanted the ethical models preached by the Church.
-The Chapel was no longer the center for the “Word”.
+The Chapel was no longer the center for the preaching of the Word.

 Until the 1960s, business signs in Montreal were predominantly in English, reflecting the Anglo-Saxon economic control over the city.
 It revealed the disproportionate supremacy of the minority over the French majority.
 Things would rapidly change.